stanfordpython/python-handouts/installing-python.md

 virtualenvwrapper.user_scripts creating /Users/sredmond/.virtualenvs/postactivate
 virtualenvwrapper.user_scripts creating /Users/sredmond/.virtualenvs/get_env_details
 ```
+where `<path/to/virtualenvwrapper.sh>` is the path that you found and copied in the previous step.

+For example, you might run `source /Library/Frameworks/Python.framework/Versions/3.4/bin/virtualenvwrapper.sh` or `source /usr/local/bin/virtualenvwrapper.sh`

 In order to make sure everything went smoothly, run `workon` from the command prompt.
 This command prints a list of environments, currently empty.